RaccoonCodes/Library/README.md

 This web project focuses heavily on backend work.

+**Note**: The books that is currently in the bookself are my own books that I have.
+Feel free to look them up!
+They are great books for various different subjects that I have been studying for and practicing.

 ## Features
 1) CRUD Operations: You can Add, edit, or delete Books from your Library.
 2) Pagination: To keep the webpage clean and avoid overflowing with information.